bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-14 10:24 Friday

 Merged nested_routes into master.
-Need

 We currently set the `urlRoot` explicitly in models AND collections.
 I don't want to do that.
+What inference can Backbone do for itself?